1. 3 Good CV Examples for the First Job [2024]

 • Document management: Storing and managing documentation both physically and digitally.

-• Organizational skills: Handling administrative duties quickly and accurately.
+• Organisational skills: Handling administrative duties quickly and accurately.

-• Multitasking: Managing multiple tasks and the same time without losing focus and quality of work.
+• Multitasking: Managing multiple tasks without losing focus and quality of work.

 • Problem-solving: Finding solutions to ad-hoc administrative problems and challenges.

-• Critical thinking: Applying analytical thinking to improve processes and optimize the workflow.
+• Critical thinking: Applying analytical thinking to improve processes and optimise the workflow.

 Languages